NavinD-Projects/NANMUDHALVAN_TUESDAYBATCH_PROJECT_FILES/README.md

 PROJECT CREATED BY : NAVIN D

-#REGISTER NO        : 511321104062
+REGISTER NO        : 511321104062

-#COLLLEGE NAME      : KINGSTON ENGINEERING COLLLEGE     ,(VELLORE DISTRICT).
+COLLLEGE NAME      : KINGSTON ENGINEERING COLLLEGE (5113) ,(VELLORE DISTRICT).
 # Bus Reservation System

 This is a simple Bus Reservation System built using Python and Django framework.
 The system allows users to search for available buses, make reservations, and view their booking details.